| Royal Coulmns Area March 31, 2001It is finally time

 hungry, so we humped the gear back down the hill a few hundred feet in

 our ever-tight rock shoes.
+A quick snack and

 a short drooling at the long hard routes, brought us around to the far